Isaac Julien: Career

+From April 12 – July 13, 2025, the Fine Arts Museums of San Francisco exhibited Isaac Julien: I Dream a World.
+The exhibition was the first retrospective of Julien’s work in the United States and included 10 video installations and several films.

 Collaborations

 Julien cites cultural theorist and sociologist Stuart Hall as an important influence on his filmmaking.
 Hall narrates a portion of Looking for Langston.
 Julien involves Hall in his work once more in the 1996 film Frantz Fanon: Black Skin, White Mask, which tells the story of Frantz Fanon, the theorist and psychiatrist from Martinique.
 As a member of the Sankofa Film and Video Collective, Julien made The Passion of Remembrance (1986), "which attempts to deal with the difficulties of constructing a documentary history of black political experience by foregrounding questions of chauvinism and homophobia."
+In 2007, Julien participated in Performa 07 creating his first evening-length production Cast No Shadow in collaboration with Rusell Maliphant.

+Other activities

+Since 2018, Julien has been a member of the Curatorial Advisory Group at the Zeitz Museum of Contemporary Art Africa.
+In 2019, he was a member of the jury that selected Arthur Jafa as winner of the Prince Pierre Foundation's International Contemporary Art Prize.

+Recognition

+Julien was nominated for the Turner Prize in 2001, and in 2003 he won the Grand Jury Prize at the Kunstfilm Biennale in Cologne for his single-screen version of Baltimore.